zcorpan/html-parser-book/manuscript/parser.md

 </script>
 ```

-That’s cool, but what does it have to do with parsing?
+That's cool, but what does it have to do with parsing?
 Can’t the relationship just be based on the ancestor elements in the DOM?

-It turns out that it can’t.
+It turns out that it can't.
 The association needs to happen even if the form element is not an ancestor of the form control when the form control is parsed.
 So long as the form end tag hasn’t been seen, form controls will be associated with an "open" form, even if it is no longer on the stack of open elements.

 ```html
 <!doctype html>